Digital Operational Resilience Act ('DORA')

 DORA covers a broad range of financial institutions, including credit institutions, payment institutions, e-money institutions, investment firms, cryptoasset service providers, central securities depositories, managers of alternative investment funds, UCITS management companies, administrators of critical benchmarks, crowdfunding service providers, and ICT third-party service providers.
 Many companies that have not previously been subject to specific ICT regulations are within the proposed scope of DORA.

 For purposes of DORA, ‘manager of alternative investment funds’ is currently proposed to mean a manager of alternative investment funds as defined in point (b) of Article 4(1) of the AIFMD.
-AIMA is advocating to narrow this definition such that the risk management requirements apply to only authorised AIFMs as is currently the case under the AIFMD.
+AIMA is advocating to narrow this definition such that the risk management requirements apply only to authorised AIFMs as is currently the case under the AIFMD.
+The Council has proposed in its general approach a carve-out for sub-threshold AIFMs (i.e., managers of alternative investment funds referred to in Article 3(2) of the AIFMD).